Do you dream of beating the odds and ensuring your startup is a success?

 “If you don’t know what you are doing, stay small.”

 - Stop dreaming – Scaling is not about dreaming big.
-When you have 10 customers, think how you will get your next 10 customers.
+When you have ten customers, think about how you will get your next ten customers.
 There’s no use in thinking about building a billion dollar business at this point.

 - Can you afford it? – There are two common ways to finance growth.
 The easy one is to get additional funding.
 Easy is not necessarily better.
 The other option is to build your business to be profitable.
 Unfortunately, being profitable is not always possible.